 - Gradients – The standard Illustrator file import does not support gradients and just turns the layer grey.
 However, with Overlord, you can now transfer gradients from Ai to Ae.

-- Split Layers – Split shapes into separate layers during transfer and preserve object/group naming you spent so much time on.
+- Split Layers – Split shapes into separate layers during transfer and preserve the object/group naming you spent so much time on.

 Compatibility

-Overlord After Effects extension/plugin is compatible with Adobe After Effects & Adobe Illustrator CC 2014 and all above versions.
+Overlord After Effects extension/plugin is compatible with Adobe After Effects & Adobe Illustrator CC 2014 and all the above versions.

 Pricing